-Let’s make things a bit more specific.
-Essentially, an ETF is an investment fund in possession of an array of investments, carefully selected and managed by your fund manager.
-These can include bonds, stocks, real estate, and all manner of other things… and these investments are split into many, many parts, and sold onto individual investors.
+An ETF (Exchang- traded Fund) is an investment fund in possession of an array of investments, carefully selected and managed by your fund manager.
+These can include bonds, stocks, real estate, and other investment instruments.
+These investments are split into many parts and sold to individual investors.

-Here at Wealthface, we love working with ETFs, and our clients would more than readily agree.
-There are many reasons for this, but we feel that one of the most important is that ETFs successfully combines the best of both worlds.
-They bring together the flexibility of a stock with the diversification of mutual funds, and yet they manage to do this with much lower fees than you’d find in a typical mutual fund.
+Here at Wealthface, we love investing in ETFs as they successfully combine the best of both worlds; they bring together the flexibility of a stock with the diversification of mutual funds, Yet, they manage to do this with much lower fees than you’d find in a typical mutual fund.

-The main advantage of ETFs is the fact that by their nature, they involve low fees.
-When you compare an ETF to an equivalent mutual fund, you can see a radical difference; mutual funds can charge over 2% per year, while ETFs fees general stay under 0.3% – and that’s what we like to see!
+The main advantage of ETFs is the fact that by nature, they carry low fees.
+In fact, when you compare an ETF to an equivalent mutual fund, you see a radical difference; mutual funds can charge over 2% per year, while ETFs fees general stay under 0.3% – and that’s what we want!

 Why are they so cheap?
 Quite simply because ETFs don’t work by trying to guess which stocks or bonds are set to become winners on the market, and instead track whole packages of investments.
 As a result, fund managers don’t need to make so many trades with ETFs, and fewer trades mean lower fees.

 Good news!
 There is no minimum amount to invest in ETFs – you don’t have to pay a dime more than the price of an individual share.
-There isn’t much that’s not straightforward and simple when it comes to ETFs.
+In fact, there isn’t much that’s not straightforward and simple when it comes to ETFs.
 Because ETFs trade on the stock market, they’re easy to buy and sell, and you’ll be able to see the benefits they bring.

-If losing out on dividend payments is something that concerns you, you’ll also find plenty to love in ETFs – ETF funds collect dividends from their various companies and pass those funds onto you, the investor.
+If losing out on dividend payments is something that concerns you, you’ll also find plenty to love in ETFs – ETF funds actually collect dividends from their various companies and pass those funds onto you, the investor.
 Can you now see why more and more people are turning to Wealthface and ETFs?
-It’s clear as day that ETFs offer the best components of both stocks and mutual funds, and can maximize your wealth while minimizing risk… and that’s the Wealthface approach all the way.
+It’s clear that ETFs offer the best components of both stocks and mutual funds and maximize your wealth while minimizing risk… and that’s the same approach we take at Wealthface.

-When you’re dealing with any diversified funds, you do have somewhat smaller chances for big gains than you would if you were to buy individual stock.
-But we believe in minimizing risk alongside maximizing returns, so while this might be true, the chances of losing your investment is considerably smaller, too.
+When dealing with any diversified funds, you have somewhat smaller chances for big gains than you would if you were to buy individual stock.
+But we believe in minimizing risk alongside maximizing returns, so while this might be true, losing your investment is also considerably smaller.

 Lastly, do remember that there are minimum commission fees for buying and selling units.
-It will depend on the broker used, but Wealthface is on hand to take the stress out of the process every step of the way.
+These will depend on the broker used, but WealthFace is on hand to take the stress out of the process every step of the way.